tiendu/knucleotide_clustering/README.md

 - a: automatically get the cutoff threshold of the dendrogram and produce the clusters (set 1 to use and 0 to turn off)
 - p: use palindromes or not (set 1 to use the palindromes and 0 to use all available tetranucleotides)
 - c: if a is turned off then manually set the cutoff here (must be set to a value if a is off)

+Example:
+perl tetranucleotides.pl -i input.fasta -a 1 ==> cluster based on palindromic tetranucleotides and automated threshold optimisation perl tetranucleotides.pl -i input.fasta -a 0 -p 0 -c 1.3 ==> cluster based on all tetranucleotides and manually set threshold